NASA-PDS/nasa-pds.github.io/docs/source/releases/11.1/plan.rst

    * `validate#231 <https://github.com/NASA-PDS/validate/issues/231>`_ For accumulating bundles, validate latest version of collections only
    * `validate#238 <https://github.com/NASA-PDS/validate/issues/238>`_ validate does not perform product-level validation when specifying a specific bundle.xml
    * `validate#246 <https://github.com/NASA-PDS/validate/issues/246>`_ Add output directory flag to validate-bundle tool
+   * `validate#256 <https://github.com/NASA-PDS/validate/issues/256>`_ validate should only do integrity checking on latest version of a collection when referenced by LID

 --------